AlePaggiola/BaSP-M2023/README.md

 From the figma project, after developing the code in html, this week I worked on the design with css.

+## Week 04

+I made the html code and css for a mobile device so i can make it responsive with media-queries, for tablet and desktop

 ## Lenguages

 html, css